Bond Clean Checklist: The Ultimate End of Lease Cleaning To Do List

 When everything is cleaned, what happens next?

-When you’ve ticked off everything on your moving house cleaning checklist and you’ve inspected the outcome, have another walkthrough around your soon-to-be-former home.
+When you’ve ticked off everything on your moving house checklist, check if you need removal and storage in Perth for a temporary home of your furniture.
+After that, have another walkthrough around your soon-to-be-former home.

 If you are satisfied with the outcome, take several clear photos or videos that’ll help you in case any disputes arise between you and the lessor.